SNAP Benefits in Minnesota: How to Apply and Qualify

 How to Apply for SNAP Benefits in Minnesota

-You can apply for Minnesota SNAP benefits online, in person, or by mail.
-Each method has a straightforward process to follow.
+You can apply for SNAP benefits in Minnesota online, in person, or by mail.
+Each method requires the same information but offers a different way to submit your application to your local agency.

 Online Application